khanhlee/esm-alphafold-go/README.md

 ## enviroment and platform
-    Some works on features used Google Colab. traing platform using AliCloud, with Nvidia A10 GPU enviroment is the same as ./enviroment.yml which provided by the author of Struct2GO
+    Some works on features used Google Colab. traing platform using AliCloud, with Nvidia A10 GPU enviroment is the same as ./enviroment.yml

-## results
-    some traing and test log could be found in the ./results/log/, but some of them are lost, because I own AliCloud the fee, before I download all the logs, they deleted my workspace.
-Sorry for that.
-    But fortunately, I have downloaded all the test data, you can also just check them at ./results/best_models/bestmodel_test, and best models at ./results/best_models.

 ## key steps
     1. Process the struct data(pdb files) using ./data_processing/predicted_protein_struct2map.py